 - Meals that lack protein & healthy fats

-- Meals that lack plant based fiber and meals that are very low carbohydrate (VLC)
+- Meals that lack plant based fibre and meals that are very low carbohydrate (VLC)

 - An Imbalanced gut flora